 The first thing you need to know is that we have strict rules about privacy.
 There are laws about how your personal information can be collected and stored, and all our staff understand exactly what that means.
 Our staff will only share your information with your permission, or when required by law.

-What we need to ask:
+We need to ask:

 - whether you are Aboriginal or Torres Strait Islander

 - your preferred language and cultural identification